-It’s shameful the number of cardboard boxes that arrive at our house in the build-up to Christmas!
+The number of cardboard boxes that arrive at our house in the build-up to Christmas is shameful!
 I try to ease my guilt over this mountain of cardboard by repurposing some of it into cardboard Christmas decorations like this gingerbread garland.

-Last year I made some rather fun DIY Christmas decorations of penguins and snowmen from the cardboard packaging.
-I’ve even made 3D postage stamp ornaments with the packaging and giant cardboard ornaments.
+Last year I made fun DIY Christmas decorations of penguins and snowmen from cardboard packaging.
+I’ve even made 3D postage stamp ornaments with packaging and giant cardboard ornaments.

-This year I decided to up the ante this year with the repurposed Christmas gingerbread garland by adding lights.
+This year I decided to up the ante with the repurposed Christmas gingerbread garland by adding lights.

 One of my favourite parts of Christmas decorations is all the lights!
-They make the home seem so warm and cozy on those dark cold winter nights.
+They make the home seem warm and cosy on those dark, cold winter nights.

-I love to use the copper string lights as they give a warm glow and are so versatile.
+I love using the copper string lights as they give a warm glow and are versatile.
 I’ve used them in the past to make a giant led deer Christmas decoration and create some Christmas bottle lights.

 Repurpose Your Christmas Packaging Into A Gingerbread Garland

 This is a really simple green Christmas craft.
-The only real cost is for the lights.
+The only actual cost is for the lights.
 The gingerbread garland has a lovely rustic Scandinavian Christmas feel.

 What you need to make an upcycled gingerbread garland